-BMO promises to help make packages to fit business owner needs.
+BMO promises to help make packages to fit business owners’ needs.
 Options can include:

 - Payment deferral on small business credit cards

-- Payment deferral on credit line for business
+- Payment deferral on the credit line for business

 - Payment deferral on the principal of a small business loan